 The traditional office life—what many of us see as the 9-to-5 grind, endlessly dreaming about Fridays and weekends—doesn’t always leave a lot of space for creativity.
 After all, you generally have a set number of things you need to get done each day, and you’d rather not try something new when it comes to completing them, right?

-But here’s the thing—creativity in the workplace is supremely important.
-If you can apply creative thinking to your everyday work life, you’ll find that not only will the day stop feeling like a work day, but you’ll be unlocking more creative ideas and solutions in your work and methodology.
+But here’s the thing—creativity in the workplace can be very important.
+If you can apply creative thinking to your everyday work life, you may find that not only will the day stop feeling like a work day, but you’ll be unlocking more creative ideas and solutions in your work and methodology.
 And this doesn’t just go for employees, but for business administrators as well.
 In fact, business administrators have the ability to be the conductors of creativity in their staff.

 According to an article in a recent issue of The Economist, this search for innovation has executives frequently flying across the country to visit some of the world’s most highly-touted startups.
 They recognize that ping pong tables and unlimited food and drinks, though effective at infusing fun, do not—and cannot—single-handedly effuse creativity, so they’re looking to emerging businesses for answers, as these businesses seem to be succeeding where these executives’ businesses are failing.
 Donna Flynn, Vice President of Steelcase WorkSpace Futures, says that the answer to this particular problem has to come from the top.
 More than beanbags and video games, Flynn says that leadership holds the key to how teams pursue creativity and invention.
 Creative problem solving comes into play when trying to fix an issue that has many possible resolutions.
 While a lot of problems in the workplace have one or two clear solutions, creative people have the ability to look at all sides of the issues, and many times can come up with solutions that might be completely new and interesting, and it is up to leadership to encourage this behavior in their employees and foster its growth so that it is not just one or two people with this ability, but whole departments and companies.